 Serve these delicious foods with what else?
 Colcannon or Champ of course!
 Colcannon and Champ are two Irish mashed potato dishes which are HEAVENLY!
 And, both are also listed in the 1,000 Foods to Eat Before You Die book as MUST TRY foods!

 Happy St. Patrick’s Day if you are reading this on March 17!

-If you’d like to come along with me on a fun food journey, please sign up to get the latest recipes and inspiration for you to expand your food comfort zone!
+In conclusion, I invite you to come along with me on a fun food journey!
+Please sign up to get the latest recipes and inspiration for you to expand your food comfort zone!
 It’s an incredible journey, please join me by signing up here. 🙂

 Corned Beef and Cabbage

 - 1.5 lb corned beef there should be a spice packet included

 - 1 beef stock cube I used Knorr